Move-Away Orders

 Protecting Children and Families Through Empathy, Expertise, and Evidence-Based Advocacy

 A move-away request arises when one parent seeks to relocate a child’s primary residence, whether within California, out of state, or internationally, over the objection of the other parent.
-These cases are rarely simple and never purely logistical.
+Relocation cases require careful legal strategy, clear evidence, and a profound understanding of family dynamics.
+These decisions shape a child’s daily life and their future.
 California courts evaluate relocation requests under the best interests of the child, weighing factors that include:

 • Stability and continuity in the child’s life